Metropolitan Transportation Authority: History

 The department was formed on January 1, 1998, with the consolidation of the Long Island Rail Road Police Department and the Metro-North Railroad Police Department.
-Since 9/11, the department has expanded in size and has ramped up dramatically its counter-terrorism capabilities, adding canine teams and emergency services officers.
+Since the September 11 terrorist attacks, the department has expanded in size and has ramped up dramatically its counter-terrorism capabilities, adding K-9 teams and emergency services officers.
 There is one lieutenant, four sergeants, and 44 police officers who are assigned to the K-9 Unit and serve as handlers with their canine partners.
 The department has one of the best trained K-9 units in the United States.
 At a national competition in 2013, two MTA Police dogs took third and fourth place in explosives detection.

 Currently, training for new recruits is conducted at the New York City Police Academy.
 After successfully completing the academy curriculum, officers are further trained in Connecticut law and law enforcement procedures.

 Staten Island Railway

 On June 1, 2005, the Staten Island Rapid Transit Police Department, with 25 officers, was merged into the MTA Police Department.
 The Staten Island Rapid Transit Police Department was responsible for policing the Staten Island Rapid Transit System in the borough of Staten Island in New York City.
 This was the final step in consolidating MTA agency law enforcement, and increased the total workforce of the department to 716, including civilians.